saumier/GLAMhack2020-Culture-inTime/README.md

 At the same time, it will allow us to tackle issues related to data modelling and data federation based on concrete use cases.

 “Culture InTime” is one such application.
 It is a kind of universal cultural calendar, which allows us to put the Spotlight on areas and timespans where coherent sets of data have already been published as linked data.
 At the same time, the app fetches data from living data sources on the fly.
 It can:
--Provide a robust listing of arts and cultural events, both historical and current.
+- Provide a robust listing of arts and cultural events, both historical and current.
 Audiences are able to search for things they are interested in, learn more about performing arts productions and events, find new interests, et cetera.
 - Reduce duplication of work in area of data entry

 The code is a simple as possible to demonstrate the potential of using LOD (structured data) to create a calendar for arts and cultural events that is generated from data in Wikidata and the Artsdata.ca knowledge graph.